ME-ICA/tedana/docs/multi-echo.rst

 Multi-echo fMRI
 ===============
+Functional MRI (fMRI) uses the change in blood flow, and specifically blood oxygen level, in the brain to measure brain activity.
+Only one unit of data, in units of voxel, is collected per radio frequency (RF) pulse for most fMRI echo-planar imaging (EPI).
-In multi-echo (ME) fMRI, data are acquired for multiple echo times, resulting in multiple time series for each voxel.
+In contrast, in multi-echo (ME) fMRI, data are acquired for multiple echo times, resulting in multiple time series for each voxel.

 The physics of multi-echo fMRI
 ------------------------------